biki08089/burgerOrderapp/README.md

-After downloading Zip file to your computer, use:- for Frontend:- npm run start for Backend :-npm run dev or npm run start
+After downloading Zip file to your computer, use:- to run Frontend:- npm run start to run Backend :-npm run dev or npm run start